 Whatever you do, you need to quantify it and write down what success will look like at your firm.

 Now you have objectives set on what you want to achieve, what are you actually going to do to achieve them?
-As we have said before, if you don’t know where you are going you will never get there.

 To get your strategy right you need to do three things:

 - Positioning: How do you want to be positioned in the market?

 - Client Personas: Who are your target audience?